MicrosoftDocs/powerapps-docs/powerapps-docs/maker/signup-for-powerapps.md

 ## Get a license from scratch

-Regardless of whether you have a license for PowerApps, you can start a free, 30-day trial of Power Apps Plan 2 by following these steps:
+Regardless of whether you have a license for Power Apps, you can start a free, 30-day trial of Power Apps Plan 2 by following these steps:

 1. Open the [Power Apps site](https://powerapps.microsoft.com), and then select **Sign up free**.